China's small commodity traders at risk if banks tighten financing

 "If all of a sudden the tap is turned off to them, they might have more of a crisis.
 Is it having an effect on the market?
 Yes, people are very nervous.
 We obviously have a lot of business in China so we are watching it very closely," he said.

-For Western banks such as Standard Chartered, HSBC (HSBA.L) and BNP Paribas (BNPP.PA), which are restricted in the domestic loan market in China, the metals financing business is a lucrative alternative but the Qingdao scandal has renewed focus on counterparty risk.
+For Western banks such as Standard Chartered, HSBC and BNP Paribas, which are restricted in the domestic loan market in China, the metals financing business is a lucrative alternative but the Qingdao scandal has renewed focus on counterparty risk.

 Goldman Sachs estimates that commodity-backed deals account for as much as $160 billion, or about 30 percent of China's short-term foreign-exchange borrowing.